 At what age, should you be debt free?

 In the perfect world, you would be able to stay away from using debt.

 However, most of us needed debt for one reason or other – good or bad.
 So, ultimately you want to pay off your consumer debt within the next 6 months or one year.
-If you are looking at a staggering amount of consumer debt, then the next 5 years to pay off your debt.
+If you are looking at a staggering amount of consumer debt or student loans, then the next 5 years to pay off your debt.

 So, add your age plus 6 months or 1 year or 5 years.
 That is the age you should be debt free.

 If you are truly looking to advance your financial freedom sooner, then being debt free in your 20s is the goal.
 I wasn’t.
 So, use the formula about to figure out your age to be debt free.

 Mortgage debt should be paid off before retirement.
 A solid debt free age would be 50 for all types of debt.